Cycling Signatures: Identifying Cycling Motions in Time Series using Algebraic Topology: Generation of the time series data

-The time series was generated by numerically integrating the equation using the Tsit5 scheme \cite{TSITOURAS2011770} with initial condition $(0,10,0)$ and step size control such that two subsequent time series points have distance less than $ 1 $.
+and we consider the system at the classical values $ \sigma=10 $, $\rho=28$ and $ \beta = \frac{8}{3} $.
+The time series was generated by numerically integrating the system using the Tsit5 scheme \cite{TSITOURAS2011770} with initial condition $(0,10,0)$ and step size control such that two subsequent time series points have distance less than $1$.